Grimm Brother's 'German Dictionary' celebrates 60th jubilee | DW | 04.01.2021

 After the death of both brothers, generations of Germanists continued the monumental dictionary project.
 But it would take another 107 years after the publication of the first volumes for the work to be completed.

 From the time of Bismarck, the Prussian Academy of Sciences oversaw the realization of the dictionary, with notable members like physicist Max Planck advocating for its completion.
 Work continued during the Cold War in both East and West Germany.
-Finally, the last volume was published on January 4, 1961.
+The 32nd and final volume was published on January 4, 1961.
 The final entry for Z was Zyypressenzweig (cypress branch).

 By then, the original 19th century entries by the Brothers Grimm were already so outdated that they had to be completely revised.
 In 2016, the reworking of Aal (eel) to Zahlenmystik (numerology) was finally completed.
 178 years later, the final period was placed in The German Dictionary by Jacob and Wilhelm Grimm.